Our goal: Encourage and support walking, cycling, and rolling so that 2/3 of all daily trips are made by walk, bike, and transit!

 Over the past 20 years, the number of people living, working, and travelling in Vancouver has grown, and there are more trips than ever.

 Despite this, the total number of cars entering Vancouver and downtown has declined.
-More people than ever choose to get around by walking, biking, rolling (skateboard, scooter, etc.), and transit.
+More people than ever choose to get around by walking, cycling, rolling (mobility aid, skateboard, scooter, etc.), and transit.

 By walking, cycling, rolling, and taking transit more often, you’re:

-How we are improving walking and cycling in the city
+How we are improving walking, cycling, rolling, and transit in the city

 We’ve set specific targets for the number of people walking and cycling to get around Vancouver.

-To encourage and support walking, cycling, and rolling, we are:
+To encourage and support walking, cycling, rolling, and transit, we are:

-- Building all ages and abilities cycling routes
+- Building all ages and abilities (AAA) cycling routes

-- Encouraging and supporting walking, cycling, and transit
+- Encouraging and supporting walking, cycling, rolling, and transit through events and programs

 - Enhancing pedestrian safety